paypal/agent-toolkit/typescript/README.md

 ### Usage

 The library needs to be configured with your account's client id and secret which is available in your [PayPal Developer Dashboard](https://developer.paypal.com/dashboard/).

-The toolkit works with Vercel's AI SDK and can be passed as a list of tools.
-For more details, refer our [examples](./typescript/examples)
+Use `configuration` to add context as well as to specify which actions should be allowed.

 ```typescript
 import { PayPalAgentToolkit } from '@paypal/agent-toolkit/ai-sdk';